Snapshot

 Industry Scenario

-Department of Biotechnology has funded fifty-one (51) Biotech-Kisan hubs connecting Indian farmers with best scientists and institutions out of which forty-four (44) are operational.
-These hubs are located in 15 agro-climatic zones of the country and are conducting activities in 169 districts.
+To promote sustainable agricultural practices nad innovation in agri technologies, Department of Biotechnology has funded 51 Biotech-KISAN (Biotech Krishi Innovation Science Application Network) hubs connecting Indian farmers with best scientists and institutions, empowering farmers, especially women farmers with information on soil health, irrigation and new agri-technologies.
+44 hubs have been set up in 15 argo-climatic zones of the country and are conducting activities in 169 districts.

 - Diagnostics- 33%